 Will I need to have a Police Vulnerable Sector Check done?

-If you plan on working with children in your volunteer placement, the volunteer organization (School Board, Place of Worship, etc.) will require you to do a Police Vulnerable Sector Check.
+If you plan on working with children in your volunteer placement, the volunteer organization (School Board, Musical Organization, etc.) will require you to do a Police Vulnerable Sector Check.
 As soon as you are assigned to a volunteer placement by the Music Ed Plus committee it is advisable that you consult the placement supervisor to find out exactly what they require in terms of a Police Check.
 If you do this Check over the summer you will be able to start your placement immediately in September without delay.
 Police Checks can take anywhere from 2 to 6 weeks to be processed.